Alemu2502/reactjs-with-docker/README.md

  7. VITE_TWITTER
  8. DOCKER_USERNAME
  9. DOCKER_PASSWORD

- so by creating yout docker hub account here you can deploy  the docker images to docker hub automatically whenever you push the code to your repo as i used ci/cd pipe lines using your docker hub user name and password by stored them in github secrets and you should replace my docker user name alemu2502 to your docker user name in .github/workflows/ci-cd pipelines
+ so by creating your docker hub account here you can deploy  the docker images to docker hub automatically whenever you push the code to your repo as i used ci/cd pipe lines using your docker hub user name and password by stored them in github secrets and you should replace my docker user name alemu2502 to your docker user name in .github/workflows/ci-cd pipelines

 To set these variables in GitHub Secrets, you can navigate to your repository's settings and add them under the "Secrets and variables" section.